codespede/pwoli/docs/using-mongoose.md

 ```
 Now you can use these Models just as how you use it in the normal way for Pwoli.

-A working example of using Mongoose with Pwoli is available in this [repo](https://github.com/internetmango/pwoli-node-sample).
+Fully working examples of using Mongoose with Pwoli are available [here](https://github.com/internetmango/pwoli-node-sample) and [here](https://github.com/internetmango/pwoli-express-typescript-sample).

 ### Operations with Embedded Documents